YakimaProgrammer/wvhs-instagram-aggregator/README.md

 # Welcome to wvhs-instagram-aggregator!

 West Valley High School uses social media, primarily Instagram, to keep students informed about what's going on.
 Unfortunately, not everyone at WVHS has Instagram (or is even allowed to have it), so I wrote this aggregator tool.
 Here's a guide to what each part of this tool is, and how to set something like this up again in the future (...or fix it when everything inevitably breaks).
 # Project Organization
 This tool is made of four components:
-1. **[The Webclient](https://wvhs-instagram.magnusfulton.com/)** - responsible for actually showing the Instagram posts to students.
+1. **The Webclient** - [the webpage](https://wvhs-instagram.magnusfulton.com/) responsible for actually showing the Instagram posts to students.
 This code is stored in `client/`.
-2. **[The API](https://api.magnusfulton.com/instagram/api)** - responsible for sorting through the database of downloaded posts and returning them in a format that is meaningful to the webclient.
+2. **The API** - [the API](https://api.magnusfulton.com/instagram/api) responsible for sorting through the database of downloaded posts and returning them in a format that is meaningful to the webclient.
 This code is stored in `server/`.
-3. **The Downloader** - responsible for downloading the posts every morning.
-This code is stored in `account-downloader/`.
+3. **The Downloader** - the program responsible for downloading the Instagram posts every morning.
+I'm using [`instaloader`](https://github.com/instaloader/instaloader).
-4. **The Server** - responsible for actually serving content to students.
+4. **The Server** - the HTTP software responsible for actually serving content to students.
 I'm using [nginx](https://nginx.org/en/).

 # Setup
 These instructions assume you are on a Debian-based system.
 I'd recommend cloning this repository to somewhere sane on whatever device you're developing on.